irebernardidev/VeggieNosh-MP3/README.md

 ![Share and Print](veggienosh/static/images/readme/share.png)

 ### The Registration Page
 The registration page on VeggieNosh is meticulously crafted to ensure user accounts are created with robust security measures.
 Users are required to provide a "username," "password," and a subsequent "confirm password" entry.
-To safeguard accounts, usernames must be distinct and are verified for uniqueness against existing ones within a character range of 3-15.
-Passwords follow the same character length requirements and, for security reasons, cannot be identical to the username.
+Usernames must be distinct, verified for uniqueness, and within a character range of 3-15.
+Passwords must be between 6-20 characters in length and adhere to specific security criteria: they must contain at least one letter, one number, and no whitespace.
+Additionally, passwords cannot be identical to the username and are securely hashed to protect user information.

-Additionally, the system is sensitive to accidental white spaces within entries — an error message will alert the user if any are detected to prevent login complications.
-Passwords are securely hashed to protect user information.

-If the registration criteria are not met, users are promptly notified through clear error messages to adjust their input accordingly.
-Following a successful registration, the user is directed to the home page with a confirmation notice, and a link for existing users to log in is conveniently placed at the bottom of the form for easy access.
+The system is sensitive to accidental white spaces within entries, alerting users with an error message if any are detected to prevent login complications.
+If the registration criteria are not met, users receive clear error messages to adjust their input.
+Following successful registration, the user is directed to the home page with a confirmation notice.
+A link for existing users to log in is conveniently placed at the bottom of the form for easy access.

 ![Regiatration Page](veggienosh/static/images/readme/register_form.png)